Winter Break Activities in Sacramento for Kids: Sacramento Zoo

 Dining, Snack & Souvenir Options

-You can bring your food and drinks to the Sacramento Zoo.
+You can bring your food and drinks to the Sacramento Zoo!
 This is what we usually do as we have young kids who are picky eaters and usually want fresh fruit.
 If you don’t feel like toting around food or don’t have a stroller to carry it all, there are a few food options at the Sacramento Zoo.

 Kampala Cafe

 Kampala Cafe is the main restaurant at the Sacramento Zoo.
 It’s in between the Jaguar Exhibit and the Okapi Trail.
 They have a little bit of everything, including burgers, pizzas, bags of chips, and other snacks.
 A tip is that there are a few tables inside the cafe if it’s too hot or raining.
-The Kampala Cafe also has high chairs.

 Savannah Snacks